 Here is Susan Boyle singing this hymn:

-Now here's the solo, or piano primo if you make a duet out of this piece.
-I have doubled the timing for young students so they don't have to count eighth notes:
+And here's the solo for beginners, or piano primo if you make a duet out of this piece.
+Again, I have doubled the timing for young students so they don't have to count eighth notes:

 Look down the page for a piano secondo to play with the melody above...